bilbo443/BILBBET/REVIEW.md

 `futures.json.bak3`); confirmed the app's existing UI renders the guaranteed-bye entries correctly as "suspended," matching how every other near-certain market already displays.
 Full regression suite passes.

+## Update: roster correction -- two placeholder team names were live in production

+Found while debugging a real GitHub Actions validation failure (`known_roster` flagged 'HEILAN COOS' and 'TOBY'S TROOPS' as unrecognized).
+Investigated rather than assumed: pulled the live sheet directly and cross-checked against the trophy CSV's YEAR ENTERED / PREVIOUS NAMES fields.
+Confirmed with the admin that Heilan Coos and Toby's Troops (both entered 2023/24, genuinely established teams -- Heilan Coos has a run of prior renames) are the real, currently-active Division 2B teams for this season.
+Frekeinthesheets and Deer Park United (both only entered 2025/26, promoted from Division 3B) are placeholder names for a future roster transition still pending official confirmation -- 'h2h_divisions.json' had jumped ahead of that confirmation.

+This is the same pair I'd flagged much earlier as 'missing from the authoritative source' and merged in defensively -- that merge was well-intentioned at the time but, with this context, was preserving the wrong two teams.
+Corrected properly this time, not just patched:

+- 'h2h_divisions.json': swapped the two placeholder names for the two real ones in DIVISION 2B.
+- 'h2h_schedule.json': Division 2B's fixture list regenerated with the
+  corrected roster (already flagged elsewhere as placeholder/not-yet-the- real-draw, so this was a safe, in-scope correction).
+- 'team_market_coeffs.json': re-ran the coefficient rebuild -- Heilan Coos
+  and Toby's Troops now have real coefficients computed from their actual trophy-CSV season history, rather than a neutral fallback.
+- 'futures.json': full division and cup futures regenerated (multi-seed, same rigor as before -- validated mathematically, zero seed-spread flags).
+- 'roddy_history.json' / 'h2h_history.json': removed the two placeholder
+  teams' score-pool entries; the two real teams have no score-pool history available anywhere either, so they correctly fall back to the division- pool default already built for exactly this case.
+- 'h2h_shift.json' / 'h2h_cup_shift.json' / 'h2h_variance_widen.json':
+  re-derived from the corrected coefficients.

+Every change deployed and confirmed against the actual live app code, not just the data files in isolation -- Division 2B futures and H2H fixtures both correctly show the real teams, the placeholder names are gone everywhere, and the rest of the app (Eliza futures, FA Cup, ECL, tipping, admin) remains unaffected.